 - Running a few head of cattle.

-Sadly a pastime put behind for a little while.
+Sadly a pastime that has been left behind for a little while.

 - Playing cricket.